rseah145/awesome-dots/README.md

 neovim config = lazy vim (Default keymaps) + monokai colorscheme + terminal plugin

+Exact same lazy vim config can be used on Windows as well.

+Copy the files to their respective directories, i.e. lazy.lua to "nvim/lua/config/" and modify lazy.lua to use PowerShell instead of bash for Linux

 Additional references used to configure lazy vim config:

 [lazy vim neo-tree config](https://github.com/nvim-neo-tree/neo-tree.nvim/discussions/353)